becarpenter/book6/pdf/baked.md

 - Routing header, if non-standard routing is required.
 There are various [routing header types](https://www.iana.org/assignments/ipv6-parameters/ipv6-parameters.xhtml#ipv6-parameters-2).
-  An important current one is the Segment Routing Header (type 4, [RFC8754](https://www.rfc-editor.org/info/rfc8754)).
-A router that acts as an intermediate destination and therefore processes routing headers is known as an 'intermediate node' in [STD86](https://www.rfc-editor.org/info/std86).
+  An important current one is the Segment Routing Header (type 4, [RFC 8754](https://www.rfc-editor.org/info/rfc8754)).
+A router that acts as an intermediate destination and therefore processes routing headers is known as an 'intermediate node' in [STD 86](https://www.rfc-editor.org/info/std86).

 - Encapsulating security payload, if [IPsec](https://www.rfc-editor.org/info/rfc4303) is in use.
 This is